 Tertiary Structure Definition

 The tertiary structure is the structure at which polypeptide chains become functional.
-At this level, every protein has a specific three-dimensional shape and presents functional groups on its outer surface, allowing it to interact with other molecules and giving it its unique function.
-The arrangement is done with the help of chaperones, which move the protein chain around, bringing different groups on the chain closer together to help them form bonds.
+At this level, every protein has a specific three-dimensional shape and presents functional groups on its outer surface, allowing it to interact with other molecules, and giving it its unique function.
+The arrangement is made with the help of chaperones, which move the protein chain around, bringing different groups on the chain closer together in order to help them form bonds.
 These amino acids interacting are usually far away from each other on the chain.

 The primary structure of a protein, which is the simple chain of amino acids held together by peptide bonds, is what determines the higher-order, or secondary and tertiary, structures by dictating the folding of the chain.
 Every amino acid has a unique side chain, or R-group, which is what gives amino acids their distinct properties.